 1. NQ64

 Stepping inside NQ64 is like taking a nostalgic trip to your childhood thanks to its neon walls and throwback arcade machines.
-The unique gaming arcade and bar are tucked away in The Custard Factory and has all the retro favourites you can think of, including Mortal Kombat, Pac Man, and Tekken, as well as owning a Sega Mega Drive, N64 and PlayStation.
+The unique gaming arcade bar is tucked away in The Custard Factory and has all the retro favourites you can think of, including Mortal Kombat, Pac Man, and Tekken, as well as owning a Sega Mega Drive, N64 and PlayStation.

 NQ64, The Custard Factory, Gibb Street, B9 4BG

-2. Sandbox VR
+3. Sandbox VR

 The “world’s most advanced virtual reality experience”, Sandbox VR allows groups of up to six to physically interact with their teammates inside nine unique 360° virtual reality experiences.
 Using Hollywood-approved motion capture cameras, 3D precision full-body trackers, custom hardware and haptic feedback suits – to enhance touch, vibration, and motion senses – you’ll forget you’re in Birmingham.
 Try to survive Netflix’s official Squid Game Virtuals and fight off hordes of zombies in Deadwood.